-Banks, insurance companies, and asset managers are funding,
+Banks, insurance companies, asset managers, and institutional investors

 Did you know that Chase Bank has financed fossil fuels with $196 billion since 2016?